seed-rs/seed-quickstart-webpack/README.md

 1. The simplest way how to do it is to click on the green button **Use this template** on the GitHub [profile](https://github.com/MartinKavik/seed-quickstart-webpack) of this quickstart.

-1. Clone your repository somewhere to your local machine.
+1. Clone your new repository to your local machine.
 I use [GitKraken](https://www.gitkraken.com/), but you are probably better developer than me - use your favorite terminal.

 ## 2. Install / check required tools